-Kim Ghattas was a senior visiting fellow at the Carnegie Endowment for International Peace, where she is focused on writing a book about the impact of the rivalry between Iran and Saudi Arabia on the wider region since 1979.
+Kim Ghattas a nonresident senior fellow at the Carnegie Endowment for International Peace, where she is focused on writing a book about the impact of the rivalry between Iran and Saudi Arabia on the wider region since 1979.
 She was previously a public policy fellow at the Woodrow Wilson Center for International Scholars from April to September 2017.
 Ghattas writes a regular column for Foreign Policy magazine and was formerly an international affairs correspondent for the BBC.

 She most recently covered the 2016 U.S. presidential campaign for the BBC.
 Between 2008 and 2013, she was the BBC's State Department correspondent, travelling regularly with the U.S. Secretary of State.
 She wrote a New York Times best-selling book titled The Secretary: A Journey with Hillary Clinton From Beirut to the Heart of American Power.